-The MSU Libraries house a research collection of more than four million volumes as well as nonprint materials such as maps, sound recordings, and hundreds of electronic databases.
-The library also provides a wide range of user services, including assistance in using online resources, planning research, interlibrary loan, and the Assistive Technology Center.
+The MSU Libraries house a research collection of approximately 4.5 million volumes as well as nonprint materials such as maps, sound recordings, and hundreds of electronic databases.
+The library also provides a wide range of user services, including extended hours, assistance in using online resources, planning research, and the Assistive Technology Center.
 Special areas of interest to new students include the Careers Collection, the Financial Aid Collection and the CyberCafe, as well as the Friday Night Film Series and other free events for students.
 The Main Library is located on West Circle Drive, across from Beaumont Tower.